404src/exocore/_articles/ccna-summary.md

 An ACL is used to identify which traffic should be translated.
 - If the source IP is permitted by the ACL, the soruce IP will be translated.
-- If the soruce IP is denied by the ACL, the source IP will NOT be translated. (the traffic will NOT be dropped!)
+- If the source IP is denied by the ACL, the source IP will NOT be translated. (the traffic will NOT be dropped!)

 A NAT pool is used to define the available inside global addresses that can be used.
 Although they are dynamically assigned, the mappings are still one-to-one (one inside local IP address per inside global address)